wbudgaga/distributedChat/README.md

 - **ChatServer.sh**: It is used to run chat application server and to create chatApp.jar if it does not exist

-- **specification.txt**: It includes detailed information about the application requirements and features
+- **specification.txt**: It includes detailed information about the application's requirements and features